 The Committee of the Republic of Ireland Centre is dedicated to providing an interesting annual programme of events and meetings.
 Such events are designed to cover a wide range of areas - engineering, programming, production. film in television and creative and political issues affecting television in all its aspects.

 The Committee is particularly interested to welcome young people - especially students and those already working in the media.
 The future of the Society will be in their hands.
-Attractive membership rates are available to students and, indeed, at the other end of the spectrum, to those now retired from a lifetime in television or associated industries.
+Free membership is available to students and, indeed, at the other end of the spectrum, reduced rates are available to those now retired from a lifetime in television or associated industries.
 The ROI Centre organises the RTS Student TV Awards each year in four categories.
-The winners of each category go forward to the finals in the UK.
-The Society is also interested to offer a certain number of Honorary Memberships of the Society to students attending media courses in any of the Republic's third level educational establishments.
+The award recipients of each category go forward to the finals in the UK.

 If you'd like to learn more about the Republic of Ireland Centre or if you're interested in becoming a member, please communicate in the first instance with one of the following:

 Tel: +353 87 251 3092

 Enda O'Kane, Sheila Carden, Peter McEvoy, Stella Downey, Sue Murray, Noel Smyth, Drago Radic.